-Rock climbing, both indoor and outdoor, has exploded in popularity over the last decade – so much so that a rock climbing event has been added to the Tokyo 2020 Olympic Games.
+Rock climbing, both indoor and outdoor, has exploded in popularity over the last decade – so much so that a rock climbing event was been added to the Tokyo 2020/21 Olympic Games.

 With this explosion comes an increasing number of people who want to get into the sport but don’t know where to start.
-If you fall into this category (pardon the poorly judged pun), then here’s what to do first…
+We asked Stephen from Pinnacle Sports in Queensland what to do first if you fall into this category (pardon the poorly judged pun).

 All those skills you’ve just learned won’t be much help if there’s no one around to belay you!
 While the climbing gym can be a great place to meet people, another option is to join a climbing club.
 Most universities have a mountaineering club of some sort that tends to be open to anyone, not just students.

 For less university-oriented groups, clubs can be a great way of finding and connecting with people who share the same adventure goals as you.
-Here are a few that you could check out: Brisbane Rock Climbers Club, Pinnacle Climbers’ Club, Sydney Rockclimbing Club, Victorian Climbing Club or search Meetup for an appropriate group near you.
+Here are a few that you could check out: Brisbane Rock Climbers Club, Sydney Rockclimbing Club, Victorian Climbing Club or search Meetup for an appropriate group near you

 You’ve got the skills.
 You’ve got the gear.
 You’ve got the mates.
 What else do you need?
 Get out there and explore all the different crags the world has to offer!
 There’s a global community of rock climbers that simply loves welcoming new people into the fold and it’s waiting to meet you!